neilb/Perl-Changes/README.md

 so I wondered if something analogous to [`Module::CoreList`](https://metacpan.org/pod/Module::CoreList) (which provides a list of the core modules that are shipped with Perl) might be useful.
-`Perl::FeatureList` provides a list of the language features that have been introduced post-5.8.
+`Perl::Changes` provides a list of the language features that have been introduced post-5.8.

 When you run the script, it gets a list of the main features that have been introduced up to and including the version that you're running, and presents them in a table:

-    % feature-list
+    % perl-changes

-    ---- new features available in perl 5.016003 ----
+    ---- changes available in perl 5.016003 ----
     F  say               just like print, but adds a newline defined-or        // is like || but on definedness rather than truthiness F  state             lexically scoped variables with persistent values